 In general, providing content that the journalist can include in news stories is great because you will save the journalist quite some time, and they don't have to come up with their list of features your app offers.

-Another benefit is that there is no risk of your features end up somehow misrepresented in the text.
+Another benefit is that there is no risk of your features ending up somehow misrepresented in the text.

 Dedicate a paragraph to pricing.
 Pricing information is vital if you have subscriptions and possibly multiple tiers.
 I think you can feel free to specify both USD and EUR prices or maybe more - depending on what press you want to contact.

 This is especially important if you have "Freemium" app.
 In this case, specify what the free tier allows to do within the app and what is part of the premium upgrade.
 Often when journalists compile lists of free apps, this is the most crucial info they need to know - to avoid including free app, that basically requires some kind of subscription.

 A review guide tells the journalist how to use the app or particular features.
 Having a review guide depends on what type of apps you have.
 If it is something uniquely complex or for specific use cases, having a short paragraph explaining how to use the app or advanced feature for maximum benefit can go a long way.